sagardesai90/llm-tournament-widget/README.md

   - Or open a tournament and click "Delete Tournament" in the header
   - Confirm deletion in the dialog
   - **Warning**: This permanently removes the tournament, all prompts, and all results
+- **Add Prompts to Existing Tournaments**:
+  - Open any tournament
+  - Click "Add Prompt" to expand the form
+  - Enter a prompt name and content
+  - Submit to add the new prompt
+  - **Auto-generate responses** for the new prompt immediately
+  - **AI evaluation** will score the new prompt's responses automatically

 ### Automated Response Generation